MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 The Ant files can do these tasks:

 * Create the tables in a database if the database and database user exist.
 The requirements for the database are listed in [Database requirements](#database-requirements).
-* Deploy the WAR files of the MobileFirst Server components to the application server.
+* Deploy the WAR files of the {{ site.data.keys.mf_server }} components to the application server.
 These Ant files use the same database user to create the tables, and to install the run time database user for the applications at run time.
-The files also use the same database user for all theMobileFirst Server applications.
+The files also use the same database user for all the {{ site.data.keys.mf_server }} applications.

 #### create-database-dbms.xml
 The Ant files can create a database if needed on the supported database management system (DBMS), and then create the tables in the database.
 However, as the database is created with default settings, it is not meant to be used for production.